GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 ##       Techniques

-These snippets use the following techniques:
+We will see that these snippets use the following techniques:

 ##### Look up tables